Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 As you might guess, this method tries to minimise residuals for main equation and initial conditions simultaneously, altogether.

+In **NN_Solve_for_ODE_Presentation.ipynb** you may found various examples of NN's application for solving ordinary differential equations.
+Sometimes it does not converge.
+I cannot say now why it not always work, this question requires further investigation.

-In future im goint to expand it on 2 and 3 dimensional cases and separate plot and report classes.
+In future im going to expand it on 2 and 3 dimensional cases and separate plot and report classes.
-This version is more like a prototype.
+This version is rather a prototype than a finished project.